-SMEs (small to medium enterprises) are vital to the Australian economy.
-They contribute to 57% of Australia’s GDP (gross domestic product).
-And as we know, going into business has a very high failure rate.
+SMEs (small to medium enterprises) are vital to the Australian and New Zealand economy.
+They contribute to 57% of Australia’s GDP (gross domestic product) and 27% for New Zealand.
+In New Zealand SME’s represent 97% of businesses, and account for over 40% of the national employment.
+As we know, going into business has a very high failure rate.
 In fact, over 50% of Australian SMEs have only been in business for 10 years or less.
 Further to this, only 43% of those small businesses made a profit right away.
-Here at Profit First Australia we’re on a mission to change that.
+Here at Profit First Australia & New Zealand we’re on a mission to change that.
 And it all starts with education around money management.

 When polled, 58% of Australian small business owners felt that good financial management was a top priority.
 However, the majority of business owners find it hard to manage the finances in such a way that they can build a business that’s both sustainable and profitable.

 As Profit First Professionals we want to help businesses stick around for the long haul while enjoying profits.
 It’s important to us because the more business owners learn how to implement sustainable growth systems into their business, the better off we all are.
 Especially since small businesses employed 4.8 million people in 2017, which was a growth of 212,000 employees.